 Man vs. Beast

 The Ape Man explores humanity’s fear of regression, with Brewster’s transformation symbolizing a loss of civilization.
 The film’s depiction of science as a Pandora’s box reflects 1940s anxieties about technological progress, especially during wartime.
-Lugosi’s desperate performance underscores the tragedy of losing one’s identity [Clover, Men, Women, and Chainsaws, 2012].
+Lugosi’s desperate performance underscores the tragedy of losing one’s identity.
+Audiences sitting in darkened theaters in 1943 had already seen newsreels of advancing weaponry and heard whispers of even darker experiments abroad.
+Watching a respected scientist devolve on screen tapped directly into those unspoken worries without ever needing to mention them aloud.

 Mad Science in Horror